philegli/philegli.github.io/_posts/tutorials/2017-11-11-setting-up-a-raspberry-pi.md

 ## 4) Booting up time!

-To boot up the Raspberry PI, first connect the ethernet cable to either a router or other network device and then connect the power.
+To boot up the Raspberry Pi, first connect the ethernet cable to either a router or other network device and then connect the power.

 Soon after, the Raspberry Pi should be up and running.